sed-boi/render-stats/README.md

 - **Browser-friendly UI:**
   Serves an HTML page featuring a responsive progress bar, detailed log console, and live render statistics that refresh every second.

-- ** UPnP  :**
+- **Automatic Network Configuration (IPv6):**
-  Utilizes UPnP (via miniupnpc) to set up real port mappings and creates an IPv6 socket so that your local HTTP server is exposed automatically without extra configuration.
+  Utilizes UPnP (via miniupnpc) to potentially configure your network (e.g., firewall rules) to allow incoming IPv6 connections and creates an IPv6 socket so that your local HTTP server is exposed automatically without extra configuration.

 - **Automatic QR Code Generation:**
   Generates a unique QR code from the public URL so that you can easily monitor render status on any device.